KarMiles/polish-girl-painting/README.md

 - CSS (https://www.w3.org/Style/CSS/)
     - For custom-made styling CSS (Cascading Style Sheets) language was used.
 This was along usage of CSS framework [Bootstrap](https://getbootstrap.com/).
 - JavaScript (https://www.javascript.com/)
-    - A limited use of custom-made JavaScript has been employed to enhance functionality of the website.
+    - A limited use of custom-made JavaScript / JQuery has been employed to enhance functionality of the website.
 - Python (https://www.python.org/) - within the Django framework Python 3 is the main language used to run its back-end logic.

 ## 6.iii Frameworks and Libraries <a name="frameworks-and-libraries"></a>